superfly/macaroon/flyio/caveats.md

 Macaroons support "third party" caveats.
 These are special in a few ways.
 Third party caveats are "discharged" by an accompanying third party discharge token.
 A third party caveat in a token fails if there is no accompanying third party discharge passed along with the token.
-Fly only honors third party discharge tokens issued by certain trusted third party issuers.
+Fly only trusts third party discharge tokens issued by certain third party issuers.
 These are:
 - https://api.fly.io/aaa/v1
 - https://auth.fly.io

 Third party discharge tokens are also special in that we allow them to carry attestations, and that they must be "finalized".
 These attestations are used